swanson-lang/swanson-lang-old/docs/c.rst

    Return a :c:type:`swan_opset` object that was declared via :c:macro:`_simple_opset_` or :c:macro:`_public_simple_opset_`.
 This macro only works within the compilation unit that the operation set was defined in.

-Memory management
-^^^^^^^^^^^^^^^^^

-A common idiom in the kernel is to define a "base" operation set for a type, and then to provide additional operation sets that implement the :doc:`memory management operations <memory-management>` in different ways.

-.. rubric:: Static values

-.. macro:: _static_opset_(SYMBOL name, SYMBOL base_name)
-           _public_static_opset_(SYMBOL name, SYMBOL base_name)

-   Declare a new operation set that works with values that are declared with ``static`` C linkage.
-The new operation set will contain all of the operations in the *base_name* operation lookup function, as well as the appropriate memory management operations.

-   For both variants, the opset object is declared with ``static`` C linkage.
-   The ``public`` variant *also* defines a public opset function, that can be used in other compilation units to get a pointer to the opset object.

-.. macro:: struct swan_opset \*static_opset(SYMBOL name)

-   Return a :c:type:`swan_opset` object that was declared via :c:macro:`_static_opset_` or :c:macro:`_public_static_opset_`.
-This macro only works within the compilation unit that the operation set was defined in.

-.. rubric:: Explicit heap management

-.. macro:: _explicit_opset_(SYMBOL name, SYMBOL base_name)
-           _public_explicit_opset_(SYMBOL name, SYMBOL base_name)

-   Declare a new operation set that works with values that are allocated from the heap and expicitly deallocated.
-The new operation set will contain all of the operations in the *base_name* operation lookup function, as well as the appropriate memory management operations.

-   For both variants, the opset object is declared with ``static`` C linkage.
-   The ``public`` variant *also* defines a public opset function, that can be used in other compilation units to get a pointer to the opset object.

-.. macro:: struct swan_opset \*explicit_opset(SYMBOL name)

-   Return a :c:type:`swan_opset` object that was declared via :c:macro:`_explicit_opset_` or :c:macro:`_public_explicit_opset_`.
-This macro only works within the compilation unit that the operation set was defined in.